 Mary Jo Schroeder retired in 2008 after teaching elementary school for 39 years in a Catholic school in northwest Ohio.
 She has ten younger siblings, two children of her own and also nine grandchildren, not to mention five step-children, 14 step-grandchildren, and six step-great grandchildren.
 She has a bachelor’s degree in education from Bowling Green State University in Bowling Green, Ohio, and a master’s degree in education from Wright State University in Dayton, Ohio.
 One morning several years ago on his radio show she heard Glenn Beck say that what is happening in our country is not so much about the adults but the children and what kind of world we will leave behind for them.
 That was all it took!
 Her involvement and interest in our government and its inner workings began at that point.
 For Mary Jo, it is all about the children and making sure that their world is as free and as unfettered as hers was as a child.

 Following a 25 year career as a bioengineer in Canada, Greg immigrated to America in 1993 to accept a position in medical research.
 Following his retirement he became an American citizen in 2001.
 During his bioengineering career he had the pleasure of living in Providence RI, Santa Monica CA, Galveston TX and Greenville SC.
 These sojourns gave him the opportunity to live and sample four very different American lifestyles.
 Having lived and been educated in Canada and Great Britain both socialistic countries, he was able to draw direct comparisons between the pros and cons of these political systems.
 His choice was like that of many immigrants to America – the land of opportunity and individual liberty.
 It was not until Glenn Beck left CNN and went to FoxNews did Greg realize the real importance of his chosen citizenship.
 With four children and eight grandchildren, half in Canada and half in the US his focus turned sharply to the Tea Party and 912 movements.
-Living now in Estero Florida he is a area representative for the Naples Tea Party, member of the SWFL912Project and a standing resource for the SWFL912SuperSeniors.
-He is quick to remind others that if they choose to drink Kool-Aid don’t get too close!
+Living now in Estero Florida he is a area representative for 912 SuperSeniors movement, member of Lee912 and the SWFLCitizensAlliance.
+He is quick to remind others that if they choose to mock or belittle America or to drink that Kool-Aid – don’t get too close!